Technology / Networking

 CWNA for Wireless Engineers

 For you, the CWNA is a stepping stone.
 The CWNA will give you a fairly in-depth and shockingly broad practical understanding of how 802.11 works in most production situations at the protocol level.
-It opens up the world of wireless to you in a way that few tests and study material will, and leads perfectly into Professional-level tests (CWSP, CWAP, CWDP).
+It opens up the world of wireless to you in a way that few tests and study materials will and leads perfectly into Professional-level tests (CWSP, CWAP, CWDP).
 Paired with a little lab work, it's the perfect way to advance your already growing career or begin one with credibility.

 Is the CWNA Worth it?